-The EU opens its borders, but not to Americans
+What EU's new border rules mean for travelers

 The US has not only the highest number of reported coronavirus infections of any nation, currently 2,590,582, but also the highest number of deaths, at, 126,141, according to the latest data from Johns Hopkins University.

-Earlier this week, it was reported that at least 16 US states were halting plans to reopen, as reported Covid infections surged across the country.

-The European Union list is expected to be reviewed every two weeks, however, EU diplomats were eager to stress on Tuesday that it was "highly unlikely" the criteria for inclusion would be altered.

-This means US infection rates will need to dramatically drop if Americans are to be allowed entry to European countries, just as the European tourism industry enters what are traditionally its peak months.
+US infection rates will need to dramatically drop if Americans are to be allowed entry to European countries, just as the European tourism industry enters what are traditionally its peak months.

+Here are the answers to some key questions about the new rules:

 China, where the virus originated, is not on the initial list of 14, but the EU is willing to place it on that list if the Chinese government reciprocates and allows EU citizens to enter its borders.